 Category Committee

-- Business Affairs and Labor.Judiciary.State, Veterans, and Military Affairs. - Agriculture, Natural Resources, and Energy.
+1 Business Affairs and Labor.
+Judiciary.
+State, Veterans, and Military Affairs.

+2 Agriculture, Natural Resources, and Energy.
 Education.
+Health, Environment, Welfare, and Institutions.

+3 Finance.
+Local Govemment.
+Transportation.

+4 Appropriations.

-Health, Environment, Welfare, and Institutions. - Finance.
-Local Government.
-Transportation. - 4 Appropriations. - (2) A member of the Senate shall serve on no more than one committee of reference within a category. - (m) Roll call votes shall be taken and recorded in each committee on final action and proposed amendments.
+- (2) A member of the Senate shall serve on no more than one committee of reference within a category. - (m) Roll call votes shall be taken and recorded in each committee on final action and on proposed amendments to which one or more committee members have voiced objection.
 The record shall include the names of those voting on motions to amend and on final action, and how they voted.
-Said record shall be available for public inspection.

-(n) In order to take any action on a measure by a committee of reference, the affirmative vote of a majority of a quorum or a majority of those present and voting, whichever is greater, shall be necessary.
+Said record shall be available for public inspection. - (n) In order to take any action on a measure by a committee of reference, the affirmative vote of a majority of a quorum or a majority of those present and voting, whichever is greater, shall be necessary. - (o) Reconsideration in a committee of reference shall be governed by the provisions of Rule 18 (e) and (f).